-The murder of Vanessa Guillén at Fort Hood, Texas sent shockwaves across the United States.
+The murder of Vanessa Guillén at Fort Hood (now Fort Cavazos), Texas sent shockwaves across the United States.
 The US Army soldier went missing after reporting instances of sexual harassment, and it wasn’t until two months later that her remains were located.
 The individual responsible, a soldier who was senior to her, later took his life after being implicated in the crime.
 In the documentary I Am Vanessa Guillén, Netflix examines the case and how it’s changed the culture within the US military.

 A life-long interest in the US military

 Vanessa Guillén was born on September 30, 1999 in Houston, Texas.
 An athlete while attending César E. Chávez High School, she was among the top 15 percent in her class.
 According to her mother, Gloria Guillén, she’d shown an interest in the military from a young age.

 Against Gloria’s wishes, Guillén enlisted in the US Army in June 2018, just after her high school graduation.
 She trained as a 91F, Small Arms and Artillery Repairer, and was assigned to the Regimental Engineer Squadron, 3rd US Cavalry Regiment at Fort Hood, Texas.
 Following her death, she was promoted from private first class to the rank of specialist.

 Murder of Vanessa Guillén

 Vanessa Guillén was last seen on April 22, 2020 in the Regimental Engineer Squadron Headquarters parking lot.
 According to a witness, she’d left the arms room where she’d been working and made her way to the one managed by Specialist Aaron David Robinson to confirm serial numbers for weapons and other equipment.
 She was never seen again.
 Her personal belongings, including her car keys and identification card, were found inside the armory.